opsdroid/opsdroid/docs/connectors/slack.md

     bot-name: "mybot" # default "opsdroid" **
     icon-emoji: ":smile:" # default ":robot_face:" **
     default-room: "#random" # default "#general"
-    start_thread: false # default false. if true, opsdroid will start a thread when replying to a message
+    start-thread: false # default false. if true, opsdroid will start a thread when replying to a message
 ```

 \* when `socket-mode` is true, you need to set also an `app-token` (more info: [app level tokens](https://api.slack.com/authentication/token-types#app))